zeek/spicy/doc/programming/parsing.rst

 parses, meaning that it can actually look *ahead* in the parsing stream to determine how to process the current input location.
-Roughly speaking, if (1) the current construct does not have a clear end condition defined (such a specific length), and (2) a specific value is expected to be found next; then the parser will keep looking for that value and end the current construct once it finds it.
+Roughly speaking, if (1) the current construct does not have a clear end condition defined (such as a specific length), and (2) a specific value is expected to be found next; then the parser will keep looking for that value and end the current construct once it finds it.